-Sign Image Description Posting Instructions Required Signage CAUTION The results of the control Yellow Caution Sign Used to alert individuals that they are entering an area where the power density emitted from transmitting antennas may exceed the FCC's maximum permissible exposure limit for the general public and the occupational exposure limit.
-Securely post in a manner conspicuous to all individuals entering thereon as indicated in the signage plan.
-Post signs on opposite sides of the pole, 8' below the bottom of the antenna.
+Sign Image Description Posting Instructions Required Signage A CAUTION Margine Margi Yellow Caution Sign Used to alert individuals that they are entering an area where the power density emitted from transmitting antennas may exceed the FCC's maximum permissible exposure limit for the general public and the occupational exposure limit.
+Securely post at every point of access to the site in a manner conspicuous to all individuals entering thereon as indicated in the signage plan.
+Post signs on opposite sides of the pole 8' below the bottom of the antenna